 - Try to solder in areas that are ventilated.
 This is because the fumes which are being released from the melting solder can be quite uncomfortable.
 It is always recommended that you move your head to the project’s side and not above the project.
 Like this, time can always be avoided.

 - Ensure that you wash your hands after soldering.
-This is because soldering consists of lead, and it is a very poisonous metal.
-When you are done with the handling of your solder, wash your hands thoroughly immediately.
+This is because soldering consists of lead, which is a very poisonous metal.
+When you are done handling your solder, wash your hands thoroughly immediately.

 - Do not wear loosely fitted clothes.
 Such clothes can make you fall easily in your workplace.